 The Rescue and Education Center is an organization that rescues and rehabilitates monkeys.
-Since 1996, the center receives monkeys that the police and the authorities have seized after being held in violation of the law and under difficult conditions.
-They also host monkeys who left the research labs and any other monkeys in need of help.
+Since 1996, the center has received monkeys that the police and the authorities have seized after being held in violation of the law and under difficult conditions.
+They also host monkeys who left the research labs and any other monkeys needing help.

 Most of the monkey sanctuary is closed to visitors and allows monkeys to live their lives peacefully.
-In the open section, tours are conducted for private visitors, schools, kindergartens, and adult groups where visitors learn about the rescue center’s activities and meet some of the groups of monkeys.
+Tours are conducted for private visitors, schools, kindergartens, and adult groups in the open section.
+Visitors learn about the rescue center’s activities and meet some of the groups of monkeys.
 Children can also enjoy a large gym, an extreme sports area, a creative corner, and other seasonal activities.

 The monkey shelter team works day and night to ensure that every monkey that comes to the rescue center has a good future and lives with other monkeys.
-As these intelligent animals with high cognitive abilities deserve, complex social life and developed emotions.
+These intelligent animals with high cognitive abilities deserve complex social life and developed emotions.
 We want you to know our monkeys as they behave.
 They pick up food that we prepared for them or the food they find in the area where they live and sometimes do nothing – like the rest of us!
 So in our monkey shelter, monkeys are not in a “petting zoo”!
 The visitors do not throw them food and do not touch them.

 Source: official site